alphagov/govuk-prototype-kit/docs/documentation/install/introduction.md

 Installation takes up to 30 minutes depending on how much you need to install.

+If you already installed a previous version of the Prototype Kit, you can [update the kit](/docs/updating-the-kit) instead.

 If you’re comfortable using git and the terminal, you may prefer the [developer friendly instructions](developer-install-instructions).

 > This guide is a work in progress.
 Please help [contribute](https://github.com/alphagov/govuk-prototype-kit/blob/master/CONTRIBUTING.md) to make it even better.